-This means that the field of journalism is given the task of producing knowledge about world events, a task that is conferred upon it either because it holds the technology - an incommensurable machine power
+This means that the field of journalism is given the task of

-- or because other knowledge-producing institutions - with pedagogical character - grant the right of speech to the media discourse.
+producing knowledge about world events, a task that is conferred upon it either because it holds the technology - an incommensurable machine power - or because other knowledge-producing institutions - with pedagogical character - grant the right of speech to the media discourse.
 From these places, through will and power, covered by the will to truth, journalistic discourses become maximum expressions of what is truthful; and it is with them, it should be said, that we shape our ways of understanding and seeing the world, views that compose our perception of the other and our way of dealing with the different or the similar.

-Foucault also alerts us to the fact that the procedure of Segregation, though rather weakened, does not necessarily undergo a rupture, since as the author says, "(...) it is always through maintaining censorship that the hearing is fulfilled" (1996:13).
-In other words, in the field of media, this condition is confirmed: the other, once in the condition of speaking, always speaks from a non-place, because he invariably speaks through whom concedes him this right, a condition of authority, rather than a practice of alterity.
-And it is this procedure, it should be mentioned, that reiterates the first one, interdiction, the indicator "that one does not have the right to say everything, that one cannot speak everything at every opportunity, that, finally, not just anyone can talk about just anything" (Foucault, 1996:09).
+Foucault also alerts us to the fact that the procedure of segregation, though rather weakened, does not necessarily undergo a rupture, since as the author says, "(...) it is always through maintaining censorship that the hearing is fulfilled" (1996: 13).
+In other words, in the field of media, this condition is confirmed: the other, once under the condition of speaking, always speaks from a non-place, because he invariably speaks through whom concedes him this right, a condition of authority, rather than a practice of othering.
+And it is this procedure, it should be mentioned, that reiterates the first one, interdiction, the indicator "that one does not have the right to say everything, that one cannot speak everything at every opportunity, that, finally, not just anyone can talk about just anything" (FOUCAULT, 1996:09).

-Therefore, a vicious circle is configured in the field of the media and the idea emerges that truth is to be found in what the discourse says, never in what it does or even in what it is.
-In this aspect, journalism, although not in an exclusive manner, is exemplary for the reiteration of this presupposition: the individual who speaks and from where he speaks are absolutely relevant criteria and definers of what happens to be the truth or not.
+Therefore, a vicious circle is configured in the field of the media and the idea that truth is to be found in what the discourse says, never in what it does or even in what it is, emerges.
+The individual who speaks and from where he speaks are absolutely relevant criteria and definers of what happens to be the true or not.
 We believe or pretend to believe in the idea that truth is there, either because the place of the event's representation is institutionally legitimated or because the one who utters the discourse, in the empirical figure of the individual who speaks, has credibility; even though sometimes we could question him, it can be said, for reasons almost always ideological.
 In this sense, following Foucault's reflection, questioning and doubting the will to truth is essential.